Dina-CM/Performance-modeling-of-Bifacial-PV-Power-Plants-in-a-Nordic-Climate/README.md

 &copy; Dina Christensen Martinsen

 # Repository overview:
 *All scripts included are generalized for brevity.
-Modified version of these script, tailored to the specific simulation scenarios studied are used to create the results reported in the master's thesis.*
+Modified version of these script, tailored to each of the specific simulation scenarios studied, are used to create the results reported in the master's thesis.*
 ##########################################################################

 - **Read from database data frames, adjust for timezone and filtering of data**<br>